 Investment in registered nonprofit arts organizations located within the city of London

 With the onset of the COVID-19 Pandemic in the spring of 2020, the London Arts Council entered a partnership with London Community Foundation to provide further, essential financial support to London’s non-profit arts organizations as they struggled to remain viable and maintain professional staff.
-This partnership with London Community Foundation continued through 2021 and 2022.
-Utilizing LAC’s Community Arts Investment Program jury process, the London Community Foundation has invested a total of $237,900.00 into London’s arts organizations over the past three years.
+This partnership with London Community Foundation continued through 2021, 2022, and 2023.
+Utilizing LAC’s Community Arts Investment Program jury process, the London Community Foundation has invested a total of $311,200.00 into London’s arts organizations over the past four years.

 2023 COMMUNITY ARTS INVESTMENT PROGRAM